nasa/CTF/plugins/cfs/README.md

 - **payload_length:** (Optional) The size of the payload in bytes for a manually sized command.
 Do not specify for valid fixed-size commands.
 The actual length of the message will include the header size.
 - **args:** An object where the key is the argument name, and the value is the argument value.
   Because `args` is a dictionary, the order does not matter. (i.e. `{"field_b": 1, "field_a": 0}` is equivalent to `{"field_a": 0, "field_b": 1}`)
 - **header:** (Optional) An object where the key is the header field name, and the value is the field value.
+The key should be a fully qualified attribute name, like "pheader.version_number".
-  This object is passed into to the `CcsdsCommand` type (as determined by the config field [`ccsds:CCSDS_header_path`](../ccsds_plugin/README.md)) and is not handled by CTF directly.
-It is made available for custom CCSDS header implementations to allow specification of the packet header.
+  CTF checks whether the key is an attribute of CCSDS packet.
+If it is, then set the value to the header attribute.
+Otherwise, the instruction will fail.

 Example:
 <pre><code>